zongruxie4/godev/README.md

 The TinyWasm TUI is your **development control center**:
 - Real-time status of server, WASM compiler, asset watcher, and browser
 - Color-coded logs from all components
-- One-command setup: just run `golite` in your project directory
+- One-command setup: just run `tinywasm` in your project directory
 - Chrome browser automation with live-reload injection
 - HTTPS on port 6060 with dev certificates